Armel Zohouri

-Armel Junior Zohouri (born 5 April 2001) is an Ivorian professional footballer who plays as a right-back for Erovnuli Liga club Iberia 1999 and the Ivory Coast national team.
+Armel Junior Zohouri (born 5 April 2001) is an Ivorian professional footballer who plays as a right-back for French club Reims and the Ivory Coast national team.

 Club career

 Zohouri joined Ligue 1 club Nice on 16 September 2020.

 Zohouri joined Lausanne-Sport on loan on 30 September 2020.
 He made his professional debut with the club in a 2–1 Swiss Super League loss to Basel on 25 November 2020.
 At the end of the season, Lausanne-Sport signed Zohouri on a permanent basis.

 Zohouri joined Moldovan club Sheriff Tiraspol on 27 August 2022.
 After initialling leaving Sheriff in January 2025 after his contract had expired, Zohouri signed a new contract with Sheriff on 24 February 2025.

+On 17 July 2026, Zohouri signed a three-year contract with Reims in French Ligue 2.

 International career

 Zohouri was called up to the Ivory Coast U23s on 16 March 2023.
 He played his first national match on 22 March 2023 against Morocco U23.